 When a CPU generates a trap or an exception, and the operating system kernel is not able to catch that particular trap, it gives out an annoying Blue Screen with the error message UNEXPECTED KERNEL MODE TRAP.
 The error code for this BSOD is 0x00000007F.
 This bug check indicates that the Intel CPU generated a trap and the kernel failed to catch this trap.
 The common cause is hardware failure due to faulty memory.

 You need to track down the probable causes for this error.
-Issues like dusty components, faulty hardware or software, corrupt system files, driver incompatibility, etc., may be a reason for the occurrence of this Blue Screen on your Windows 10/8/7 computer.
+Issues like dusty components, faulty hardware or software, corrupt system files, driver incompatibility, etc., maybe a reason for the occurrence of this Blue Screen on your Windows 11/10/8/7 computer.

 1] Check newly installed hardware or software

-You may also disconnect all the external devices like printers, scanner, USB drives, etc. and then restart your computer.
+You may also disconnect all the external devices like printers, scanners, USB drives, etc., and then restart your computer.
 Then add the devices one after the other and see if any of these give you the Blue Screen.

 You can also perform a Clean Boot and try fixing this error manually.